LowiekVDS/turntable/README.md

 ```
 sudo node dist/main
 ```
-The configuration page is reachable at http://turntable.local:3000/ The pinout and settings (to for example mock the tag reading procedure) is available at /config.json

 ### Sonos API server
 Clone the repository [jishi/node-sonos-http-api: An HTTP API bridge for Sonos easing automation.
 Hostable on any node.js capable device, like a raspberry pi or similar. (github.com)](https://github.com/jishi/node-sonos-http-api)